App version: 0.1.0

 Penalized Withdrawals

-The same penalty applies to early withdrawals on Roth IRAs as it does with traditional IRAs: An early withdrawal before age 59½ will be considered part of your gross income, and you’ll pay an additional 10% fee.
+The same penalty applies to early withdrawals from Roth IRAs as it does to withdrawals from traditional IRAs: An early withdrawal of the investment earnings before age 59 ½ is generally considered part of your taxable income, and you could pay an additional 10% fee.
 That is, unless you are using the money for one of the exceptions, as noted.

 Drawbacks of IRA Withdrawals